tireddy2/hsm-pqc/draft-ietf-pquip-pqc-hsm-constrained.md

 One mitigation of storage limitations is to store only the seed rather than the full expanded private key, as the seed is far smaller and can derive the expanded private key as necessary.
-This approach does, however, not improve the situation with device certificates (such as Initial Device Identifiers (IDevIDs) and Locally Significant Device Identifiers (LDevIDs)) and trust anchors (typically the root certificate) {{RFC5280}}.
+To reduce storage requirements on constrained devices, private keys for Initial Device Identifiers (IDevIDs), Locally Significant Device Identifiers (LDevIDs), and the optional attestation private key can be stored as seeds instead of expanded key material.
+This optimization does not apply to device certificates or trust anchors, which must be stored in persistent device storage since they are signed public data structures (see {{!RFC5280}}).
 The terms IDevIDs and LDevIDs are explained in {{IEEE-802.1AR}}.

 ## Seed Management {#Seed}